Pull buoys are flotation devices designed to keep your legs up. To do so, you place them between your thighs.

 However, this had an unintended side-effect.
-Because my body’s position was more horizontal in the water with the pull buoy, during the arms’ underwater recovery to the front I had to to extend them higher than I was used to.
+Because my body’s position was more horizontal in the water with the pull buoy, during the arms’ underwater recovery to the front, I had to extend them higher than I was used to.

 After a few swim sessions, my shoulders became sore.
-It seems the additional extension of the shoulder strained my shoulders.
+It seems the additional extension of the joint strained my shoulders.
 Since then, I avoid using a pull buoy while swimming laps.

-You need to keep in mind that your arms will actually do less work when you use a pull buoy because of the more horizontal position drag is reduced.
+You need to keep in mind that your arms will do less work when you use a pull buoy because of the more horizontal position, drag is reduced.
 So much for using a pull buoy to improve upper body strength.

 However, as explained before, pull buoys can be very useful when you learn how to swim.
-So here are some tips for you if you intend to use them:
+Below are some additional tips for you if you intend to use them: